unoplatform/uno/doc/articles/getting-started/counterapp/get-started-counter.md

 #### C# Markup + MVVM

-Use C# Markup for layout and MVVM for state management.
+Use C# Markup for layout and MVVM for state management

 </div>
 </a>